renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

     This feature might change without preserving backwards compatibility.

 Scan your image in Podman (>=2.0) running locally.
 The remote Podman is not supported.
-Before performing Trivy commands, you must enable the podman.sock systemd service on your machine.
+Before performing Vul commands, you must enable the podman.sock systemd service on your machine.
 For more details, see [here](https://github.com/containers/podman/blob/master/docs/tutorials/remote_client.md#enable-the-podman-service-on-the-server-machine).